lansalot/FreeRTK/WhatToBuy.md

 Take note: if you're thinking about going for different models, then you REALLY want the ZED-F9P, and make sure you're not buying "just the chip" somehow.
 You really want that board with the micro USB output, and that "F9P" designation IS IMPORTANT!

+Get an antenna extension cable while you're at it: https://www.ardusimple.com/product/antenna-cable-extender/

 ---

 ### The computer